 Generally, Malicious Domain Request looks like a regular browser extension, which promises to provide you with some free functionality.
 In reality, however, this app behaves like a browser hijacker that uses aggressive marketing strategies to earn pay-per-click revenue.
 Let’s explain to you exactly this it works.
 When the application gets installed on your system, it immediately alters the settings of your default browsing program (it doesn’t matter if you are using Chrome, Firefox, Internet Explorer or another one).
 Changes may appear in your preferred homepage domain or search engine- in fact, both of those browser components may get replaced with some sponsored custom ones.
 You may also notice that every time you search for something on the web, different ads, pop-ups, banners and automatic page-redirect links may start to appear on your screen.

-In case that you already have Malicious Domain Request on your PC, our advice is to be careful and to not click on its ads.
+In case that you already receive “malicious site: malicious domain request 22” on your PC, our advice is to be careful and to not click on its ads.
 Otherwise, you may be confronted with a sudden redirect to a third-party webpage, which may be sponsoring different unreliable products or services.
 There is no need to say that some third-party web pages may also be compromised and even dangerous.
 Therefore, it’s better to not visit them at all if you want to keep away from nasty threats like Ransomware, Trojans and other hidden viruses.
 In fact, most security specialists strongly recommend NOT to trust the content that browser hijackers such as Malicious Domain Request may display and to use reliable methods to have their changes uninstalled and their ads removed.

 Android user, please use our Android Malware Removal guide.